This post may contain affiliate links. Please read our disclosure policy.

 With Thanksgiving right around the corner, I invite you to try my version of classic Green Bean Casserole, without cream soup and made in the slow cooker for extra convenience!
 You’ll get 8-10+ servings from one batch.
 Enjoy!

-- 4 tablespoons unsalted butter
+- 4 tbsp unsalted butter

-- 6 tablespoons flour
+- 6 tbsp flour